Vagab/statinize/README.md

 e3.valid? # => true
 ```

 And more stuff like this.
-Here is an example from the repo until I decided to have a proper documentation:
+Here is an example from the repo until I decide to have a proper documentation:
 ```ruby
 Statinize::Statinizer.configure do |config|
   # Every class by default will raise an error